palak-rao/EnnerChain---BlockchainBased-EnergyOptimisationSystem/README.md

-Project Name: Blockchain-Based Smart Energy System
+CProject Name: Blockchain-Based Smart Energy System

 Description:
 This project is a smart energy management system that uses blockchain technology.